WarrantyVoid/CarND-P02-Traffic-Sign-Classifier/writeup.md

 #### 4. Describe the approach taken for finding a solution

 During my quest for a good solution I've made quite some beginner errors:
-* I wasted alot of time playing around with different network structures **before** having actually normalized and augmented the data set
+* I wasted a lot of time playing around with different network structures **before** having actually normalized and augmented the data set
-* I added regularization techniques like dropout and L2 regularizaton already to the very first models, thus unnecessarily decreasing the learning speed
+* I added regularization techniques like dropout and L2 regularization already to the very first models, thus unnecessarily decreasing the learning speed
-* I only compared the bare results of the learning process (accurracy/confusion matrix) after a fixed amount of epochs in order to separate good from supposedly bad models, thus misjudging models with slower learing rate but ultimately better results at higher epochs
+* I only compared the bare results of the learning process (accurracy/confusion matrix) after a fixed amount of epochs in order to separate good from supposedly bad models, thus misjudging models with slower learning rate but ultimately better results at higher epochs

 So at some point I  had to start all over, extending the basic LeNet-5  model iteratively and watching the results more carefully.
 After 20 epochs the base model has lead to the following result:
 * **0.995%** accuracy in training set
 * **0.957%** accuracy in validation set

 While this would already satisfies the minimum project requirement, looking at the learning graph has made some imminent problems visible:
-* The mean cross entropy curve has fallen almot flat since about epoch 20, so it looks like learn success has already gone as far as it could
+* The mean cross entropy curve has fallen almost flat since about epoch 20, so it looks like learn success has already gone as far as it could
 * The training accuracy of almost 100% also supports the above assumption
 * The training error and validation error constantly kept diverging since the start of learning, showing massively overfitting

 In the first steps, I kept ignoring the overfitting and tried to focus to lower the validations minimum cross entropy.
 To achieve this, I have tried to make the model deeper, so it may adjust to more complex pattern relations.
-While the approach to add 1x1 convolutions might have been successful to some extent too, (being inspired by AlexNet) I rather followed the option to add another convolution to the pyramid.
+While the approach to add 1x1 convolutions might have been successful to some extent too, (being inspired by [AlexNet](http://vision.stanford.edu/teaching/cs231b_spring1415/slides/alexnet_tugce_kyunghee.pdf)) I rather followed the option to add another convolution to the pyramid.

 With this 3 layer convolution network, after 14 epochs of total training, the results were:
 * **0.997%** accuracy in training set
 * **0.961%** accuracy in validation set
-While the minimum cross entropie did not drop much and may be within variance, the model succeeded at reaching that minimum in 30% fewer epochs than the base model did, which was a good reason for me to stick with this architecture.
+While the minimum cross entropy did not drop much and may be within variance, the model succeeded at reaching that minimum in 30% fewer epochs than the base model did, which was a good reason for me to stick with this architecture.

 So as next step I tried to implement the Multi Scale Architecture as proposed by Sermant and LeCun on top of the convolutions.
 For this I also had to adapt some of the layer sizes relatively towards each other.
 The result after just 8 epochs of training was somewhat of a double-edged sword:
 * **0.997%** accuracy in training set